Need to understand what a 401(k) is or how to view your integrated 401(k) details from your Gusto employee account? You're in the right place.

 Any changes must be made directly on your 401(k) provider's website—check out steps to change your contribution in Guideline, Betterment, or Vestwell, or contact your provider for more info.

-If your 401(k) is not listed Gusto or on your paystub, start here.
+If your 401(k) is not listed in Gusto or on your paystub, start here.
 This may be because:

 For more help, sign in to your online account on your provider's website or call your 401(k) provider directly.